ansnoussi/end-of-semester-project/README.md

 The decode endpoint allows the user to decode a string (passed as a parameter 'str') from base64

+# CI/CD

+To be completed

+# Monitoring

+The monitoring part of this application was made using the monitoring system & time series database [Prometheus](https://prometheus.io/), which records real-time metrics in a time series database built using a HTTP pull model, with flexible queries and real-time alerting, and also using [Grafana](https://grafana.com/), which is a multi-platform open source analytics and interactive visualization web application.
+It allows the admin to build operational dashboards to visualize its app data and metrics.
+It provides charts, graphs, and alerts for the web when connected to supported data sources (Prometheus in this case).

-# Additional endpoints
+# Monitoring endpoints

-### `GET:: /encode/:str`
+### `GET:: /ping`

-The encode endpoint allows the user to encode a string (passed as a parameter 'str') to base64
+This endpoint allows the admin to check the health of the instance and if it's always running or broken.

-### `GET:: /decode/:str`
+### `GET:: /metrics`

-The decode endpoint allows the user to decode a string (passed as a parameter 'str') from base64
+This endpoint allows the admin to retrieve application metrics.

 ## Available Scripts